Review: ‘Exhibiting Forgiveness,’ starring André Holland, John Earl Jelks, Andra Day and Aunjanue Ellis-Taylor

 “Nickel Boys” doesn’t show Elwood’s courtroom proceedings because the movie makes a point that Elwood was going to be found guilty no matter what, in a system that is racially biased and stacked against people who can’t afford good legal representation.
 Elwood gets sentenced to Nickel Academy, a reform school for boys.
 It becomes a terrible experience where he is desperate to escape.

-On the surface, Nickel Academy tries to make it look like the institution truly cares about making these boys into better people.
+On the surface, Nickel Academy tries to give the impression that this institution truly cares about making these boys into better people.
 When new enrollees first arrive, they are told about the four levels of existence at Nickel Academy, where reaching the highest level will supposedly get an enrollee released from Nickel Academy.
 The lowest level is being a Grub, which is the level that all new enrollees are automatically assigned.
 From there, an enrollee can work his way up to being an Explorer, then a Pioneer, and then the highest level: Ace.

 Meanwhile, Elwood’s separation from his protective and worried grandmother Hattie takes a toll on her mental health.
 There’s a heartbreaking scene where she’s alone at her kitchen and begins talking out loud to herself while cutting slices of frosted cake.
 Ellis-Taylor isn’t a main character in “Nickel Boys,” but her performance has an indelible impact on the emotional core of the movie.